The Poincare Duality in Quantization of the Norm of Differential Forms: Even-dimensional pseudo-Riemann manifolds

 This is a manifold of finite volume, therefore the unit $2$-form $\omega$ can be defined as: $\omega=\frac{1}{A}\Omega$.
 It can be expressed as:

 The second term in the right side is an exact term $d\xi$, where $\xi= \frac{r}{2\pi R}\sin v \;du$.
 This allows to define an effective $\omega$ without the exact and vanishing term in the integral:

 because the manifold $M$ has not boundaries: $\partial M=\emptyset$.
-There are two linear independent cycles, two homology classes, therefore there are two cohomology $1$-forms, $\beta_{1}=2$, so they must be mutually Poincar\'{e} duals, that is: $P(1)=2$ and $P(2)=1$.
+There are two linear independent cycles, two homology classes, therefore there are two cohomology $1$-forms, $\beta_{1}=2$, so they must be mutually \poincare duals.
 The two representative forms can be chosen as the related to $du$ and $dv$ respectively.
 These $1$-forms and its Hodge duals, that fit the unit $n$ form, are: